Neutral Helium Microscopy (SHeM): A Review: Contrast properties

 The two first publications of theoretical methods for calculating resolutions in SHeM’s assume Lambertian reflection for modelling the scattering.~~\cite{palau_theoretical_2016,Salvador_theoretical_2017}.
 The term Lambertian reflection is taken from light optics, and corresponds to scattering from a perfect, diffuse reflector.
 The scattered lobe has a $\cos\uptheta$ spatial distribution with respect to the surface normal.
 The light does not change its wavelength (energy) during scattering.
 In other words, the scattered lobe is independent of the energy and angle of the incident beam.

 The second scattering model is Knudsen flux scattering, which has the same $\cos\uptheta$ scattering distribution as Lambertian reflection~\cite{Greenwood2002}, see also~\cite{bergin_observation_2020}.
 There is a fundamental difference however, between Lambertian reflection and Knudsen flux scattering.
 In Lambertian reflection the light does not change its wavelength (energy).
 This is not the case for the Knudsen flux scattering.
-Knudsen scattering is the scattered (desorbed) distribution, when the incident beam is totally adsorbed on the surface into the physisorption well, and then remains in the well long enough to equilibrate to the surface temperature, and then ultimately leave the surface via desorption~\cite{okeefe2001}.
+Knudsen scattering is the scattered (desorbed) distribution, when the incident beam is totally adsorbed on the surface into the physisorption well, and then remains in the well long enough to equilibrate to the surface temperature, and then ultimately leave the surface via desorption~\cite{okeefe2001} or alternatively for rough surfaces, equilibrate to the surface temperature through multiple inelastic scattering events.

 The conditions for obtaining what we refer to as Knudsen flux scattering have undergone an interesting debate.
 Initially, the Knudsen flux was thought to be the flux of particles that would pass through an imaginary flat plane placed in an equilibrium gas.
 However, this derivation was shown to be flawed by Wenaas \cite{wenaas1971equilibrium}.
-Later on, R. Feres, G. Yablonsky showed that Knudsen scattering was one\footnote{But not the only one, other distributions are also possible.} of the expected results of a random billiard model for gas-surface interactions.
+In 2004 Feres and Yablonsky showed that Knudsen scattering was one\footnote{But not the only one, other distributions are also possible.} of the expected results of a random billiard model for gas-surface interactions.
 This remains as one of the most convincing explanations for Knudsen scattering \cite{feres2004knudsen}.

 The $\cos\uptheta$ distribution is used in~\cite{lambrick_ray_2018}.
 Here the scattering is simply labelled as diffuse scattering.
 It is not clear whether the Lambertian or the Knudsen flux scattering is referred to, however the result is the same as explained above.